Better-for-You Brand Marketers: Don’t Ignore Boomers

-In better-for-you (BFY) circles, it’s not sexy to talk about marketing to the Baby Boomer generation: they seem too old, stuck in their ways, out of step with modern ideas.
+In most marketer circles, it’s not sexy to talk about marketing to the Baby Boomer generation: they seem too old, stuck in their ways, out of step with modern ideas.
 Instead, brands chase millennials — the on-the-go tastemakers who are all over Instagram — and Gen Zers, whose world views align with mission-driven BFY brands.

 Each of these cohorts has distinctive demographic and psychographic characteristics.
 And growing a brand with a Gen Z or Millennials is tough, as they tend to be price sensitive and fickle.
 So are you missing out by overlooking Boomers?